virginmobile-cl/laravel-airbrake-codebase/README.md

-# Laravel Airbrake Codebase
+# Laravel and Lumen Airbrake Codebase

-This is a Laravel 5 package for [Codebase](https://www.codebasehq.com/) Exceptions handler using [Airbrake PHP package](https://github.com/airbrake/phpbrake).
+This is a Laravel 5 and Lumen package for [Codebase](https://www.codebasehq.com/) Exceptions handler using [Airbrake PHP package](https://github.com/airbrake/phpbrake).

 This package will configure an instance of `Airbrake\Notifier` with an project ID and key from Codebase Exceptions handler.